 Today, Cause Marketing has become mainstream and is an important source of funding for non-profits.
 The great work of many large, established corporations has become front page news.
-The question is: How can start-ups, small, and medium sized businesses with limited resources benefit from Cause Marketing?
+But the question is: How can start-ups, small, and medium-sized businesses with limited resources benefit from Cause Marketing?
 The history of Barefoot Cellars is a case study.
-The Barefoot brand started from nothing and grew to a national best seller, winning the industry’s prestigious Fast Track Growth Brand, Trendsetter, and Hot Brand awards, all without relying on conventional paid advertising.
+The Barefoot brand started from nothing.
+Then it grew to a national bestseller, winning the industry’s prestigious Fast Track Growth Brand, Trendsetter, and Hot Brand awards.
+The brand achieved all these without relying on conventional paid advertising.

 Recently, we were asked to give a webinar for the Cause Marketing Forum.
 This prestigious group has been an important national advocate for Cause Marketing since 2002.
-Headed up by David Hessekiel, a noted journalist, publisher and consumer marketing analyst, the Forum promotes the advantages of partnering between companies and NPOs.
+David Hessekiel, a noted journalist, publisher and consumer marketing analyst heads the group.
+The Forum promotes the advantages of partnering between companies and NPOs.

 Our presentation will focus on the details of Worthy Cause Marketing and how Barefoot Cellars used it effectively to become a successful national brand.

-We are honored to have been presented this opportunity to share our experience working with non-profits!
+We’re honored to have been presented this opportunity to share our experience working with non-profits!
 This promises to be a fun and unique webinar and we hope you all can join us.
-Looking forward to seeing you at 1:30pm Eastern Time on August 21, 2012.
+Looking forward to seeing you at 1:30 pm Eastern Time on August 21, 2012.
 Go here to register.